jojozhuang/jojozhuang.github.io/_posts/2016-03-31-data-structure-queue.md

         }
     }

-    // Remove value from the array
-    public int dequeue() throws Exception {
+    // Remove the first item from the array and return its value public int dequeue() throws Exception {
         if (isEmpty()) {
             throw new Exception();